A new strategy for Money and Mental Health

 The strategy sets out what we want to achieve, how we’ll do it, and how we’ll know if it’s working.
 It includes three clear goals focused on the change we want to see in the world over the next six years.
 It also sets out how we plan to build a strong and sustainable future for the charity, including making sure it is a brilliant place to work for our outstanding team, and challenge ourselves to consider how we can create a positive social impact not just in the work that we do, but also how we do it.

-As ever, at the heart of this vision is our Research Community, a 5,000-strong group of people with personal experience of mental health problems.
+As ever, at the heart of this vision is our Research Community, a 5,000-strong group of people (as of April 2021) with personal experience of mental health problems.
 We’re proud that they are embedded throughout every level of the organisation, and plan to focus over the next six years on ensuring that the Community is more diverse and truly representative of the population of people with mental health problems in the UK.
 We are grateful to them for their input into this strategy, as well as that of our advisory board, staff team and the newly expanded board of trustees.

 The above text features as the foreword to our new strategy for 2019-2024.
 Read the full strategy here.